 Blumat Tip: You'll want to have this set up one to two weeks before your departure to ensure each carrot is working correctly.
 It's also helpful to understand how much water each plant requires to ensure your reservoir is large enough for the duration of your trip.

-- Reservoirs (ex: recycled water bottles, milk jugs, decorative glass containers, empty soda bottle)
+What You'll Need: Blumat Carrots (one for each plant), Reservoirs (ex: recycled water bottles, milk jugs, decorative glass containers, empty soda bottle).

 Pre-Soak Blumat Stakes

 Remove the cap from each of the clay stakes ('carrots') you intend to use.
 Place all of the terracotta ends into a container of water for at least 15 minutes.
 Some people like to soak their carrots for longer—even overnight.

 This step is required to 'set' the initial moisture content, ensuring the hydrostatic pressure pulls water from the reservoir into the pot.

 Once fully soaked, remove the carrots one-by-one from the water.
 Ensure each carrot is filled to the top with water.
 Reseal using the cap.
 Set aside and repeat until all carrots are filled and sealed.